 It may be slightly challenging at first.
 But with the numbers over and under the central line, you can identify where your lens gets focused and in which areas the lines are sharpest.

-Upon determining whether your camera's front focus or back focus needs adjusting, you can check your camera settings and alter them accordingly.
+Upon determining whether your camera's front or back focus needs adjusting, you can check your camera settings and alter them accordingly.
 Keep capturing test shots until your center line gets into perfect focus.

 Nikon menu settings are under the setup menu or wrench.
-They have the AF fine-tune label with a diagram indicating to which direction you move your focus point.
+They have the AF fine-tune label with a diagram indicating which direction you move your focus point.
 Ensure the fine-tune is on and only adjust the saved value.
 Your camera recalls the settings each time you use that particular lens.
 So, you only need to alter this once.

 Camera focus is more than just achieving image clarity.
 So what types of camera focus exist?